Windrist/Librarian-By-Hoi-An-Che/lib_planar_arm/README.md

 # List tasks to do
-* Check State planar arm
+* Determine the working area of planar arm